The Truth About Mom Guilt and How to Stop it From Running Your Life

 And because I’ve always been a working mom – I’ve had high functioning guilt for many years.
-But I’ve learned the truth about guilt and now that I’m no longer working because I have to but because I love to I’m free to enjoy my life!
+But I’ve learned the truth about guilt and now I’m no longer working because I have to but because I love to.
+I’m free to enjoy my life!

 At times I felt like I wasn’t made for this mom thing.
 I mean, I never had any other moms come to me and say they were feeling the same way.
-So, I kept my feelings isolated because I already felt under-qualified for the position of mom.
+So, I kept my feelings to myself because I already felt under-qualified for the position of mom.

 We have the power to say no to all the labels our society throws around about raising a family.
 They say your child has to turn terrible when they reach two, will become a hormonal mess when they hit puberty, and angst is the typical attitude for a teenager.
 Basically – deal with it.

 4 Steps to Getting Rid of Mom Guilt

 We don’t have to go along with what’s common.
 How about we decide to go with what’s normal – the ways it’s supposed to be.
 So what is normal?
 In the context of my previous diagnosis example – normal is someone without any physical or mental disorders.

 Abnormal is when there’s something going on that’s not supposed to or intended to be there.
 So again, just because a lot of moms struggle with mom-guilt doesn’t mean it’s supposed to or intended to be like that.